kristinemlarson/gnssrefl/docs/pages/contributions_questions.md

 Before you ask for help - a few things to ask yourself:

 Are you running the current software?

-- gnssrefl command line  <code>git pull </code>

-- gnssrefl docker command line  <code>docker pull unavdocker/gnssrefl</code>

-- gnssrefl jupyter notebook  <code>git pull</code>

-- gnssrefl jupyter notebook docker <code>docker pull unavdocker/gnssrefl_jupyter</code>
+Please go to the install page for help on how to update your latest docker/jupyter installs.
+For github/pypi, we recommend doing a clean and new install.

 You are encouraged to submit your concerns as an issue to the [github repository](https://github.com/kristinemlarson/gnssrefl).
 If you are unfamiliar